gbi46/yii1-timemanager/README.md

 # yii1-timemanager
-This is module created for Yii1 for managing your time.
+This is module created for Yii1 to manage your time.